Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • ≈5% of ships spawn 2 steps above

-In addition to random encounters, the game includes:
+In addition to random encounters, there are:

 • events